-Issa Vegas Sizzles In Thong Neon Bodysuit & Poses By A Sports Car
+Issa Vegas Sizzles In Neon Thong Bodysuit & Poses By A Sports Car

 Issa Vegas has been flaunting her figure in a variety of different ensembles lately on Instagram, and in her newest two-part photo series, she opted for a neon bodysuit.
-It had a revealing thong cut in the back and she posed next to a dark sports car.
+It had a revealing thong cut in the back and she was posing next to a dark sports car in the images.

 In the first snap, Issa sat on the car and glanced at the camera with a flirty smile on her face.
 Her neon outfit was very eye-catching in contrast to the dark vehicle, and it featured a small turtleneck, long sleeves, and a tiny cut in the front.
-She accessorized her look with a backwards baseball cap with orangish-red accents and black thigh-high boots.
-The hat had the logo written on the side, “PRGNX” in all-caps font.
+She accessorized her look with a backward baseball cap with orangish-red accents and black thigh-high boots.
+The hat had “PRGNX” in all-caps written on the side.

 She bent her left knee slightly and her toned legs were hard to miss.
-She accessorized simply with a ring and apparently nothing else, and her French manicure peeked through.
+She accessorized with a ring, and her French manicure could be seen as well.

 The model wore her hair down and some of it was brushed in front of her right shoulder.

-In the next picture, Issa struck a dynamic pose with her back angled towards the camera.
+In the next picture, Issa struck a dynamic pose with her back angled toward the camera.
 She raised her right knee in the air and placed her hands on her lower back.
-She gave another coy look with a pout on her face and this time, her bare booty was on full display.
-This image also gave her followers a better look at her boots, and they had stiletto heels.
+She offered another coy look with a pout on her face, and this time, her bare booty was on full display.
+This image also gave her followers a better look at her boots and their heels.

-Behind her were many palm trees and the shots were taken on a sunny day with clear skies.
+There were many palm trees behind her, and the shots were taken on a sunny day with clear skies.
 The model was drenched in the bright sunlight for both snaps.

 The share was posted only half an hour ago, but it’s already received over 16,900 likes.
-Her fans rushed to the comments section to post these compliments.
+Her fans rushed to the comments section to post compliments.

 “You are so beautiful,” raved a fan.